 Quick resume tips

-Writing a cover letter is a good idea.
+Writing a is a good idea.
 Although, some experts suggest it’s not strictly necessary.

 While you might be tempted to use exotic formats to stand out from other job candidates, the risk is that your CV might not go through application filtering systems or will not be readable by online tools and systems used by recruiters and potential employers.
 Keep things subtle and professional.